Joy0805/CS634_Final_Project/README.md

 ## Step 3 - Create class generator
 - Define basic information of each image file
-- Define how to load dicom file as numpy array by using package pydicom and rel$
+- Define how to load dicom file as numpy array by using package pydicom and relate it with location information if the image contains pneumonia
 - Define prediction function
 - Define how to get the prediction result
 - Define epoch in order to learn and precit step by step